Anger and Divorce

 Nardella light bulb-2287759_640-min.jpg

-Instead, when properly managed, your anger can be an important counterbalance to the sadness and despair of divorce.
+When properly managed, your anger can be an important counterbalance to the heavy sadness and despair of divorce.
 Your anger can be a wellspring of energy that you otherwise would lack.
-Therefore, denying or attempting to squelch your anger is not the goal.
-Experiencing rage productively and channeling it into arenas where there is less possibility for negative repercussion is what you want to shoot for.
+For these reasons, denying or attempting to squelch your anger is not the goal.
+Experiencing rage productively and channeling it into arenas where there is less possibility for a negative repercussion is what you want to shoot for.

-Some innocuous ways of releasing anger verbally might be the proverbial screaming into a pillow, yelling when you are alone in the car with the windows up, or furiously typing into a venomous note string on your cell phone.
-Bowling by yourself, running long distances with fervor, or hitting a bag of tennis balls may help you to release your anger kinetically.
+Some simple ways of releasing anger verbally might be the proverbial screaming into a pillow, yelling when you are alone in the car with the windows up, or furiously typing into an e-journal.
+Bowling by yourself, running long distances with fervor, and hitting a bag of tennis balls may help you to release your anger kinetically.
 Centering techniques such as allowing yourself breaks during difficult conversations, deep breathing and mindfulness techniques may be easier to attempt if you have already released some of your fury in other ways.
 Eventually you should be able to identify your triggers even before the screaming and yelling starts.
 But be patient with yourself.
 For many people, that may take a while.